sanjeevyadavIT/react-native-boilerplate/README.md

 ## 🛡 License

-This project is licensed under the GNU v3 Public License License - see the [LICENSE.md](LICENSE.md) file for details
+This project is under the MIT License - see the [LICENSE.md](LICENSE.md) file for details